-A wordmark – also known as word mark or logotype – is in many ways the simplest type of logo, casting the company’s name in text alone.
-They may be based on handwriting, signatures, custom fonts or (less common) existing fonts.
+A wordmark, also known as a logotype, is in many ways the simplest type of logo, displaying the company’s name in text.
+They may be cursive/handwriting logos, which could be based on signatures, or they can be designed from custom fonts or (less commonly) existing fonts.

-Also known as a pictorial mark, a brandmark contains no text but is an image, icon or symbol that represents the company or brand.
+Also known as a pictorial mark, a brandmark is an image, icon or symbol that represents the company or brand, without actually spelling out the name in text.
 Famous examples include the Apple silhouette, the Target bullseye, the Nike ‘Swoosh’, the Red Cross symbol and the WWF panda.

 A brandmark can be a great way for audiences to form a psychological connection to your brand, as the brain responds on a deeper, more instinctive level to an image than written text, which needs to be interpreted.